kaufmajx/fragile-calculator/README.md

-# 🧮 fragile-calculator
+# fragile-calculator

-A calculator that works... most of the time.
+A simple calculator application built in Java.

 ## About

-`fragile-calculator` is a Java-based calculator application with an HTML front end.
-It handles the core arithmetic you'd expect — just maybe not as reliably as you'd hope.
+`fragile-calculator` is a Java application that provides basic arithmetic functionality.
+The project includes an HTML file used solely to render the in-app help menu.

 ## Tech Stack

-- **Java** — core calculation logic
+- **Java** — application logic and UI
-- **HTML** — user interface
+- **HTML** — help menu only

 ## Getting Started